valerieniloinsigh31/footnote-app/README.md

 - I disablef debug.
 This gets rid of the traceback which may have compromised the site.
 -Install 'X-Frame Options=Same Origin'.
 This is a CORS(Cross Origin Resource Sharing) security feature.
 - Tells system resources are permitted to be loaded
-- I removed the DISABLE_COLLECT STATIC field from Heroku
+- I removed the DISABLE_COLLECTSTATIC field from Heroku

 # Credit and Thanks